NunoSempere/nunosempere.com/consulting/index.md

 Notes on prices:

 - Each engagement has some negotiation, preparation and administrative burden.
 This means that I prefer longer engagements.
-- Clients not of the landed gentry have proved hesitant to pay $500 for an hour of advice (+30 mins negotiation, +30 mins bookkeeping, +1h of prep, +chance of a rescheduling, +more things that make the cost of an engagement add up).
+- Clients not of the landed gentry are hesitant to pay for an hour of advice (+20 mins negotiation, +10 mins bookkeeping, +1h of prep, +chance of a rescheduling, +more things that make the cost of an engagement add up).
+This means that even the well-off professional price is a bit discounted.

 ### Description of client